 I use lard to fry many food instead of butter or oil.
 Fried potatoes are fine in lard or bacon fat, as are any meat dishes and some veggie stir-fries.

 I use lard for pie crust.
 Not as often as Jim would like, of course!

 I use half lard/half butter in cookies.
 This is definitely a spot where you want the purer first rendering.
 Somehow cookies smelling like pork aren’t that appetizing.
 (In 2020, I haven’t used lard in cookies in eons.
 Butter it is.)

 We’ve saved a lot of money on fats this past year and know the quality of the fats we ingest is much higher than ever before.
 Sure, you can have too much fat, but I no longer worry about it.
 I’ve lost weight in the last two years while eating more fat and bacon.
 (In 2018-20, I’ve lost MORE weight on Trim Healthy Mama!)

 Now that you know how to make lard and see how easy it is, I hope you’ll source good quality pork fat where you live.
-Look for organic or grass-fed pork and realize that with a few hours of being in and near your kitchen, you’ll have quality fat for your family’s needs.
+Look for organic or grass-fed pork and realize that with a few hours of being in or near your kitchen, you’ll have quality fat for your family’s needs.
 Enjoy!